 By Jim Flammang

-Vehicle Overview Lincoln-Mercury chose the 2004 Chicago Auto Show as a launch pad for the new Montego, which is Mercury’s first all-new sedan in nearly two decades.
-The Montego midsize premium sedan can be equipped with all-wheel drive or front-wheel drive.
-The optional all-wheel-drive system can automatically distribute up to 100 percent of traction to the rear wheels.
+Vehicle Overview Mercury's first all-new sedan in nearly two decades debuted as a 2005 model.
+The Montego midsize premium sedan can be equipped with either front- or all-wheel drive.
+The all-wheel-drive system can automatically distribute up to 100 percent of traction to the rear wheels.

-Transmission choices include an all-new continuously variable transmission (CVT) and a six-speed automatic, each driven by a Duratec 3.0-liter V-6 engine.
-Mercury says the Montego features a “European-inspired chassis [that] delivers crisp, responsive handling.”
+Transmission choices include a continuously variable transmission and a six-speed automatic, each driven by a Duratec 3.0-liter V-6.
+Mercury says the Montego features a "European-inspired chassis [that] delivers crisp, responsive handling."

-Luxury and Premier trim levels will be offered.
+Luxury and Premier trim levels are offered.
 Ford has a closely related Five Hundred sedan.
-Both models will be manufactured in Chicago.

-Exterior The Montego’s front fascia features a waterfall-style grille.
+Exterior The Montego's front fascia features a waterfall-style grille.
 High-intensity-discharge headlights and rectangular fog lamps are installed.
-In the rear, LED taillamps are used for quicker illumination compared to traditional bulbs.
-Built on a 112.9-inch wheelbase, the Montego is 200.7 inches long overall and 60.1 inches tall.
+LED taillamps promise quicker illumination compared to traditional bulbs.
+Built on a 112.9-inch wheelbase, the Montego is 200.9 inches long overall and 61.5 inches tall.

 Fifteen-spoke alloy wheels on the Premier sedan hold 18-inch tires, while the Luxury model rides on 17-inch tires.
 Montegos feature a fully independent suspension, and all-wheel-drive models have self-leveling rear shocks.
 Low-profile windshield wipers use a strip of spring steel to press the rubber blade evenly against the glass.
 A power moonroof is optional.

-The leather-wrapped steering wheel features satin-aluminum spokes.
 An analog clock sits in the center of the dashboard.
-Leather-upholstered seats are optional, and an overhead console is standard.
-Two cupholders appear in the front console, with two more in the backseat’s flip-down center armrest.
+Leather-upholstered seats are optional, but an overhead console is standard.
+Two cupholders appear in the front console, with two more in the backseat's flip-down armrest.

-A power-adjustable driver’s seat and tilt steering wheel are standard.
-A two-user memory feature stores seat, pedal and exterior mirror positions in the Premier sedan.
-The driver’s power window has express operation, up or down.
-The trunk holds 21 cubic feet of cargo, which Mercury claims is 50 percent greater than the capacity of competitive models.
+A power driver's seat and tilt steering wheel are standard.
+A two-user memory feature stores seat, pedal and mirror positions in the Premier sedan.
+The trunk holds 21.2 cubic feet of cargo, which Mercury claims is 50 percent greater than competitive models.

-Under the Hood A Duratec 3.0-liter V-6 engine produces 200 horsepower and 200 pounds-feet of torque.
-A CVT is standard on the Luxury sedan and on the Premier with all-wheel drive.
-Premier sedans with front-wheel drive use a six-speed-automatic transmission.
+Under the Hood A Duratec 3.0-liter V-6 produces 203 horsepower and 207 pounds-feet of torque.
+All-wheel-drive sedans use the CVT, while those with front-wheel drive get a six-speed automatic.

 Safety All-disc antilock brakes are standard.
-Seat-mounted side-impact airbags are optional and packaged with a rollover Safety Canopy.
+Seat-mounted side-impact airbags are optional and packaged with a rollover Safety Canopy side curtain-type airbag system.
 A reverse sensing system is also optional.